ASD-Blueprint/desktop.gov.au/blueprint/abac/platform.md

 Azure Information Protection Premium P1 | On
 Azure Information Protection Premium P2 | On
 Azure Rights Management | On
+Common Data Service | On
+Common Data Service for Teams | On
 Customer Lockbox | On
+Data Classification in Microsoft 365 | On
 Exchange Online (Plan 2) | On
-Flow for Office 365 | Off
+Graph Connectors Search with Index | On
 Information Barriers | On
 Information Protection for Office 365 - Premium | On
 Information Protection for Office 365 - Standard | On
 Insights by MyAnalytics | Off
+M365 Communication Compliance | On
 Microsoft 365 Advanced Auditing | On
 Microsoft 365 Apps for enterprise | On
 Microsoft 365 Audio Conferencing | On
+Microsoft 365 Defender | On
 Microsoft 365 Phone System | Off
-Microsoft Azure Multi-Factor Authentication | On Microsoft Cloud App Security | On
+Microsoft Azure Multi-Factor Authentication | On Microsoft Bookings | Off
-Microsoft Communications Compliance | On
+Microsoft Cloud App Security | On
 Microsoft Communications DLP | On
 Microsoft Customer Key | Off
 Microsoft Data Investigations | On
+Microsoft Defender For Endpoint | On
+Microsoft Defender for Identity | On
+Microsoft Defender for Office 365 (Plan 2) | On
+Microsoft Endpoint DLP | On
-Microsoft Defender Advanced Threat Protection | On Microsoft Forms (Plan E5) | On
+Microsoft Excel Advanced Analytics | On
+Microsoft Forms (Plan E5) | On
 Microsoft Information Governance | On
 Microsoft Insider Risk Management | On